 - Project summary, goals, and impact on local mobility

 - Description of local transportation needs that will be met by the project

 - Overview of how the project will support and/or advance the goals of the Wake Transit Plan (see Four Big Moves)

 - Connect Regionally

-- Connect All Wake County Municipalities
+- o Connect All Wake County Municipalities

 - o Frequent, Reliable Urban Mobility

 - Enhanced Access to Transit

-Applications for Operating and Capital projects must also reference planning documents or other materials developed by the project sponsor that clearly show recommendations for the proposed project.
+Applications for Operating and Capital projects must also refer to planning documents or other materials developed by the project sponsor that clearly show recommendations for the proposed project.
+In addition to an approved planning/technical assistance document from the CFAP program, acceptable planning documents could include prior planning studies conducted by the municipality, reports from state or federal agencies, or similar planning studies from other municipalities.
 Applicants may provide links to the planning documents.